GMP Audit: Complete Guide to Pharmaceutical Compliance Audits

 - Prepare for potential follow-up inspection

-FDA may conduct follow-up inspection within 6-12 months to verify CAPA implementation and effectiveness.
-Failure to complete committed actions results in warning letters or escalated enforcement.
+FDA may conduct a follow-up inspection to verify CAPA implementation and effectiveness.
+Failure to complete committed actions can contribute to further enforcement risk.

 GMP Audit Preparation Checklist